-UNMANAGEABILITY - Admit your life is unmanageable when you control, rescue, enable, take care of and make excuses for a self-centered person
+Admit your life is unmanageable when you control, rescue, enable, take care of, and make excuses for a selfcentered person

-VICTIM NOT.
 It is a role when you feel sorry for yourself, when you let others walk all over you, or when your thinking is limited.
-If you look more closely, you would see your part in any life situation.
+If you look more closely, you will see your part in any life situation.
 It takes courage.
-So, refuse to be a victim and become a creator of life you want.
+So, refuse to be a victim and become a creator of the life you want.

-WILLINGNESS as a spiritual principle is stopped by an illusion of control.
+A spiritual principle is stopped by an illusion of control.
 If you find yourself arguing with a therapist or wise person - you are not willing.

-X-FACTOR - We all have our very own x-factor - talent or inclination - whether it is dancing or making an amazing roast dinner - do it and do it often!
+We all have our very own x-factor - talent or inclination - whether it is dancing or making an amazing roast dinner - do it and do it often!